 Dry bulk carriers

-At the end of the third quarter of 2016, the dry bulk fleet stood at 10,841 vessels amounting to a total of 763 million dead weight tonnes (dwt).
+At the end of 2016, the dry bulk fleet stood at 10,875 vessels amounting to a total of 766 million dead weight tonnes (dwt).
 2016 saw deliveries of 44.0 million dwt, while 28.1 million dwt were demolished.
 As a result, fleet growth was 2.1%.
-Only 804 vessels, equivalent to 19.3 million dwt, were over 25 years of age – this represents a mere 3% of the current fleet.
-The depressed freight market discouraged contracting of new vessels, and only 12 million dwt were ordered in the first nine months of 2016.
-At the end of 2016, the order book stood at 962 vessels, equivalent to 12 % of the fleet.
-The first three quarters also saw a surge in dry bulk demolition, with 329 vessels or 25.0 million dwt scrapped.
-In addition, younger vessels were sold for scrap.
-The average scrapping age was at 23.2 years during the first nine months of 2016 compared to 25.3 years in 2015.
+Only 804 vessels, equivalent to 18.7 million dwt, were over 25 years of age – this represents a mere 2.4% of the current fleet.
+The depressed freight market discouraged contracting of new vessels, and only 13.4 million dwt were ordered in 2016.
+At the end of 2016, the order book stood at 819 vessels, equivalent to 10.1% of the fleet.

-The container market remained under pressure in the first nine months of 2016 as a result of significant excess capacity and weak demand growth.
-The Clarksons Time Charter Rate Index for container carriers fell to 40 points at the end of September 2016, which is a year-on-year decline of 22%.
+The container market remained under pressure in during 2016 as a result of significant excess capacity and weak demand growth.
+The Clarksons Time Charter Rate Index for container carriers fell to 38 points at year-end, and the average index level for 2016 is 22.6 % below the average one for 2015.

-At the end of the third quarter of 2016, the container vessel fleet stood at 5,188 vessels, aggregating 20.2 million Twenty-Foot Equivalent Units (TEU).
-On the one hand, new deliveries added 0.7 million TEU to the global fleet in the first nine months of 2016.
-On the other hand, 0.4 million TEU were demolished, which is more than double compared to the previous year.
+At the end of 2016, the container vessel fleet stood at 5,188 vessels, aggregating 20.2 million Twenty-Foot Equivalent Units (TEU).
+On the one hand, new deliveries added 0.9 million TEU to the global fleet in 2016.
+On the other hand, 0.5 million TEU were demolished, which is three times as much compared to the previous year.
 This resulted in fleet growth of 1.5% in 2016.
-The current order book stands at 440 vessels of 3.4 million TEU, representing 17% of fleet capacity.
-It is concentrated in the Very Large Container Ship (VLCS) and Sub-Panamax subsectors.
-The VLCS subsector order book accounts for 55% of the VLCS fleet, while the Sub-Panamax subsector order book amounts to 14% of the Sub-Panamax fleet.
+The current order book stands at 432 vessels of 3.3 million TEU, representing 16.1% of fleet capacity.
+It is concentrated in the Very Large Container Ship (VLCS) and Sub-Panamax sub-sectors.
+The VLCS sub-sector order book accounts for 51% of the VLCS fleet, while the Sub-Panamax sub-sector order book amounts to 14% of the Sub-Panamax fleet.

 Crude oil tankers

-Despite the decline in world gross domestic product growth, world oil demand remained strong and has been growing at a stable pace over the first three quarters of 2016.
+Despite the decline in world gross domestic product growth, global oil demand grew at a stable pace in 2016.
 This was supported by low oil prices but also partially by a stabilisation of market expectations of future oil prices.

-Over the first three quarters of 2016, the crude tanker fleet grew by 4.5% year-on-year in dead-weight terms.
-Scrapping remained low, with only 0.8 million dwt (one Suezmax tanker, six Aframax tankers and one Panamax tanker) being scrapped.
-Contracting, on the contrary, has increased, with four Aframax tankers, seven Suezmax tankers and 14 VLCC tankers being added to the order book during the year – the figures are almost evenly divided among the three main sub-sectors.
-The excess supply combined with slower demand growth for crude tankers contributed to a decline in earnings across all sub-sectors compared to the previous year.
+During 2016, the crude oil tanker fleet grew by 5.5% year-on-year in deadweight terms.
+Scrapping activity remained slow, with only 1.4 million dwt being scrapped.
+By the same token, contracting has remained at a moderate level with 33 crude oil tankers added to the order book during the year – the figures are almost evenly divided among the three main sub-sectors.
+The excess supply combined with slower demand growth for crude tankers contributed to a decline in earnings across all sub-sectors compared to 2015.
 In line with earnings, asset values of crude tankers have also decreased over the same period, especially of second-hand tankers older than five years.

 Five-year-old crude oil tanker resale values

-Despite a slowdown in demand growth, the product tanker market remained relatively stable during the first half of the year.
-In the third quarter, however, it showed a declining trend.
-Supported by the increasing refinery throughputs from new refineries out of the Middle East and Asia, the decline has been maintained at a fair level.
+Despite a slowdown in demand growth, the product tanker market remained relatively stable during the first half of 2016.
+Starting from the third quarter, it showed a declining trend.
+Nevertheless, the decline has been maintained at a fair level supported by the increasing refinery throughputs from new refineries out of the Middle East and Asia.
 On the delivery side, product tanker fleet growth continued on the high side with most of the deliveries focused on the Small Tanker (<10,000 dwt), Short Range (10,000–29,999 dwt) and Medium Range (30,000–59,999 dwt) segments – these account for 252 vessels (10.3 million dwt) ordered during 2014/2015.
 Nonetheless, we have also witeness the highest delivery for Long Range (LR) product tankers in the past half-decade, with 47 LR tankers (17 LR1 and 30 LR2) added to the service.

-Scrapping activity stayed at a moderate level: only 21 product tankers (0.5 million dwt) were sold for scrap in the year, most of which are concentrated within the MR, Short Range and Small size tankers.
+Scrapping activity reached lowest level since last decade, only 26 product tankers (0.6 million dwt) were sold for scrap in the year, most of which are concentrated within the Medium Range, Short Range and Small size tankers.